metasv/metasv/README.md

-# metasv
+# MetaSV

+MetaSV is a BitcoinSV blockchain API service provider.

-MetaSV OpenAPI Definitions
+This is MetaSV OpenAPI definition repo.